Parameter Encoding and Decoding

 }

-Function selector,the first four bytes of data, obtained by Keccak-256, cannot be reversed.
+The function selector, the first four bytes of data, is obtained by Keccak-256 and cannot be reversed.
 The function signature can be obtained in two ways:

-• If the contract ABI can be obtained, the selector of each contract function can be calculated and compared with the first four bytes of data to judge the function
+- If the contract ABI can be obtained, the selector of each contract function can be calculated and compared with the first four bytes of data to check the function.

 Decode data